 New York City kindergarten admission tests require children to have a versatile vocabulary.

-Reading books, excursions to Manhattan museums and routine walks around the city provide opportunities to expand your child’s vocabulary.
-But, what if you’re not exactly sure about effective ways of doing so?
+Reading books, excursions to Manhattan museums, and routine walks around the city provide opportunities to expand your child’s vocabulary.
+But what if you’re not exactly sure about effective ways of doing so?

-Practice labeling similarities and category naming!
-Once you start you’ll see how easy it can be to periodically ask your child these types of vocabulary questions.
+Once you start, you’ll see how easy it can be to ask your child these vocabulary questions.

-Then, prompt: “They are all _____”.
+Then, prompt: “They are all _____.”
 If your child says “animals,” respond “Yes!
 They are all animals – what kind of animals are they?”

-When these games are mastered, try category labeling / similarities without props.
-You can make up the questions, or try the reference list below.
+When these games are mastered, try category labeling/similarities without props.
+You can make up the questions or try the reference list below.

 For motivation, have your child take a turn at a board game (e.g., Candyland) or place two Perfection pieces (with the timer off) after attempting to answer a question.
 (To celebrate your child’s success, allow the pieces to pop when all the spaces have been filled.)
+Or add movement!
+Allow a turn at Twister or make up your own narrative to Hullabaloo (the recording will go too fast to answer your category questions simultaneously).
+Hullabaloo is a category game in itself!

-The second is to label the category and have your child name three items that fit into the category (e.g., Tell me three things you do in the summer.)
+Provide a category and have your child name three items that fit into the category (e.g., Tell me three things you do in the summer.)

 More to try – Name three: